ExtendRealityLtd/Tilia.Locomotors.AxisMove.Unity/Documentation/HowToGuides/AddingACameraSnapRotator/README.md

 ### Step 3

 Locate `CameraRigs.SpatialSimulator -> Input -> ControlObjectsInput -> LeftControllerInput -> Buttons -> ButtonOne` and `CameraRigs.SpatialSimulator -> Input -> ControlObjectsInput -> LeftControllerInput -> Buttons -> ButtonTwo` inputs in the hierarchy.

-### Step 4

-Add an empty child object to `SnapRotationProxy` and name it `TurnLeftProxy`.
-Add `BooleanAction` and `BooleanToNegativeFloat` components to it.
-Drag a reference of gameobject `CameraRigs.SpatialSimulator -> Input -> ControlObjectsInput -> LeftControllerInput -> Buttons -> ButtonOne` into the `Sources` of the `BooleanAction` component.
 These represent the left and right mouse button in the Unity Editor.
-You can use any other inputs, e.g. the horizontal Thumbstick Axis from Oculus Touch controllers.

 ![Left and Right mouse button inputs](assets/images/MouseButtons.PNG)

+### Step 4

+Select the `Input.CombinedActions.BooleanTo1DAxisAction` gameobject and drag `ButtonOne` on the `Negative Input` and `ButtonTwo` on the `Positive Input` fields.

+![BooleanTo1DAxisAction negative and positive input](assets/images/1DAxisInput.PNG)

 ### Step 5

-Select the Drag the `Input.CombinedActions.BooleanTo1DAxisAction` gameobject and drag `ButtonOne` on the `Negative Input` and `ButtonTwo` on the `Positive Input` fields.

-![BooleanTo1DAxisAction negative and positive input](assets/images/1DAxisInput.PNG)

-### Step 6

 Select `Locomotors.AxisMove.WarpAndSnapRotate` gameobject and add the references: